magento/magento2-functional-testing-framework/docs/test-prep.md

 ## Data entities

-The hardcoded values of these form elements are abstracted to a "data entity" xml file.
+The hardcoded values of these form elements are abstracted to a "data entity" XML file.
 We replace the hardcoded values with variables and the MFTF will do the variable substitution.

 ```xml